rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference.md

 ### What is a universe

-In the previous section, we introduced the idea of a skolemized region, and we denoted it `!1`.
+In the previous section, we introduced the idea of a placeholder region, and we denoted it `!1`.
 We call this number `1` the **universe index**.
 The idea of a "universe" is that it is a set of names that are in scope within some type or at some point.
 Universes are formed